Nima-Khodabandelou/Notes/README.md

       cannot be used in static context as they are non-static.

       Can't use this() and super() both in constructor

       this:

        possible but not good to refer static members <--> it is unnecessary to access static variables through objects

        to perform constructor chaining within the same class

        to pass as an argument in the method. used in the event handling

-       Call to this() must be the first statement in constructor
+       must be the first statement in constructor

        to pass as argument in the constructor call. useful if have to use one object in multiple classes

        as statement from method -> return type of method must be class type

        to distinguish local variable and instance variable

        to invoke method of current class.
-If don't use this keyword, compiler automatically adds
+If don't use 'this' keyword, compiler automatically adds

        advantages of passing this into method instead of current class object